 - Simplified Employee Pension (SEP) IRA: SEP-IRAs have tax-deferred growth potential until withdrawal and there are no mandatory contributions or annual tax filings.
 Be aware that contributions must be in accordance with the allocation formula adopted in the SEP plan document (likely Form 5305-SEP).

 Home office write-offs are complex, but beneficial as they are another way to deduct from your total taxable income.
-Many taxpayers are leery of the home office deduction due to confusion, but it can be a valuable deduction.
+Many small business owners are leery of the home office deduction due to confusion, but it can be a valuable deduction.

 If you use your car for business purposes, you can deduct the vehicle expenses for business use of your car on your tax return.
-You can deduct actual expenses incurred while driving, or use the standard IRS mileage rate – 57.5 cents for 2015.
+You can deduct actual expenses incurred while driving or use the standard IRS mileage rate – 56 cents per mile in 2021.

 Business travel expenses offer additional tax deduction opportunities.
 When a trip is primarily for business purposes – or helpful and appropriate for the success of your business – you can deduct at least a portion of the trip’s cost.
 Things like meals, entertainment costs, airfare, conferences, and even dry cleaning may be written off as long as they are deemed necessary to your business trip.

 The increased tax complexity also means new tax benefits in the form of deductible expenses which could include health insurance premiums.
 “You may be able to deduct the amount you paid for medical and dental insurance and qualified long-term care insurance for yourself, your spouse, and your dependents,” notes the IRS.
 For self-employed individuals filing a Schedule C, C-EZ, or F, a policy can be either in the name of the business or in the name of the individual.”